studentmediene/podkast.radiorevolt.no/README.md

 ### Generating the feed for a podcast ###

+First, the show is matched with one of the shows in `show_source`.
+It will fetch basic information about the show, like the show name.
+In the case of generating the feed for one single podcast, the `show_source` doesn't do much – its primary purpose is to iterate through all shows.

+Next, metadata for the show is fetched by all registered `metadata_sources.show` classes.
+This is done by querying each metadata source for whether it has metadata for this show or not.
+If it has, it is asked to populate the show with new metadata.
+The order in which the metadata sources are asked, is defined in `generator/metadata_sources/__init__.py`.
+Later sources override information from the earlier ones.

-First, episodes for this podcast are fetched.
+Now, episodes for this podcast are fetched.
 The `episode_source` is responsible for this.
 It also writes basic metadata for all episodes.

-Secondly, `metadata_sources` may act on a subset of the episodes and add or overwrite the existing metadata with new data.
-Each metadata source has a method for figuring out if this is a relevant episode for this source.
-If it is, then the metadata source is asked to edit the XML item for that episode.
+Secondly, registered `metadata_sources/episode` classes may act on a subset of the episodes and add or overwrite the existing metadata with new data, much like the `metadata_sources/show`.
+Furthermore, each metadata source has a method for figuring out if this is a relevant episode for this source.
+If it is, then the metadata source is asked to edit the Episode object.

-**Only one** metadata source may supply metadata for any given episode.
-The first one that is deemed relevant for an episode is the one that is chosen.
+Both in the case of shows and episodes, multiple metadata sources may act on a single show/episode.
+This way, one metadata source may provide only the link to the podcast image, while another source provides the textual description.
+Still, if multiple sources provide the same attribute, later metadata sources will override metadata from earlier sources.
 The order in which the metadata sources appear in `generator/metadata_sources/__init__.py` is thus of big importance.

-Note that it is perfectly acceptable for no metadata source to match an episode – in such cases, the default metadata from the `episode_source` is used.
+Note that it is perfectly acceptable for no metadata source to match an episode or show – in such cases, the default metadata from the `episode_source` or `show_source` is used, respectively.